albertobagnacani/Deblur/README.md

 - "seed": int.
 Seed
 - "mc_period": int.
 ModelCheckpoint saving period (frequency in epochs of the the model/weights saving).
 If set to 1, the model/weights are saved at each epoch

+The REDS test set (the downloaded validation set is actually used as a test set) predictions can be found in the `res/datasets/REDS/out/val/folder/`

 ### Examples for params.json file
 For training a new model, set: